vittoriocapocasale/kvstore/readme.md

 # kvstore
+A kvstore implemented with the Cosmos SDK and Ignite CLI for testing purposes

 **kvstore** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

 ## Get started